 - Business strategy impact and

 What are we reporting?
 Let’s take a look at learning and development scorecards.
-Though the survey reveals only 22% of CEOs said they had one or see one, of those, only 1 CEO indicated they were pleased with the current scorecard.
+Though the survey reveals only 22% of CEOs said there was a development scorecard or had seen one, of those, only one CEO indicated pleasure with their current scorecard.
 Comments from the 22% include: